Lyapunov exponent of the random Schr\"{o}dinger operator with short-range correlated noise potential: Introduction

 The central idea of chaotic behaviour of dynamical systems is widely seen as strong dependence on initial conditions \cite{ABC04}.
 In a chaotic system, a very small change in the initial conditions can cause a big change in the trajectory.
 Quantitative criterion for sensitivity is characterized by the Lyapunov exponent (also called the maximal Lyapunov exponent) which measures exponential growth rate of the solution.

 In all the applications, the influence of the strength of perturbation $\sigma$ is essentially different depending on how close the frequency $\omega$ is to the band edge.
-While $\gamma \sim \sigma^2$ in the bulk of the band, it has order $\gamma \sim \sigma^{\frac{2}{3}}$ near the band edges.
+While $\gamma \sim \sigma^2$ in the bulk of the band, it has order $\gamma \sim \sigma^{\frac{2}{3}}$ near the band edges \cite{DG84}-\cite{GMV11}.
 Therefore, it is important to construct uniform two-parameter asymptotic expansion of the Lyapunov exponent for all frequencies of wave propagation.
+This construction is a central goal of the present paper.

 Let $\gamma_1=\gamma_1(\omega_1,\sigma)$ be the Lyapunov exponent of the optical equation

 where $0<\sigma \leq \sigma_0$ denotes the strength of perturbation of either the value of the periodic refraction index $n(x,0)$ or the length of its period, and $\omega_1$ is located in an $\Omega$-neighbourhood of a non-degenerate band edge.
 Let also $\gamma=\gamma(\omega,\sigma)$ be the Lyapunov exponent of the Schr\"{o}dinger equation